Table of Contents:

 Some doctors use a laparoscopy or hysteroscopy to look at your internal organs.
 A laparoscopy uses a tiny instrument with a camera inserted into an incision in the abdomen to view the organs.
 A hysteroscopy uses an instrument inserted into the vagina to see the uterus.

 Additional Types of Fibroids

-While anterior, posterior, and fundal intramural fibroids are the most typical kind of uterine fibroids, there are other types that you should know about as well:
+While anterior, posterior, and fundal intramural fibroids are the most typical kind of uterine fibroids, there are other types of fibroids that you should know about as well:

-Subserosal fibroids: This grows on the outside of the uterus and often comes with an enlarged uterus.
-Because the subserosal fibroid is not located in the uterus, it has a lot of room to grow and may become as large as a grapefruit before symptoms begin to appear.
+Subserosal fibroids: These grow on the outside of the uterus and often come with an enlarged uterus.
+Because the subserosal fibroid is not located in the uterus, it has a lot of room to grow and may become as large as a grapefruit before symptoms appear.

-Submucousal fibroids: These tend to be more uncommon than other types of uterine fibroids, and they can develop in both the uterine wall and the uterus.
-Women who suffer from submucousal fibroids experience heavy bleeding during and in between their menstrual periods.
+Submucousal fibroids: These tend to be more uncommon than other uterine fibroids, and they can develop in both the uterine wall and the uterus.
+Women who suffer from submucosal fibroids experience heavy bleeding during and in between their menstrual periods.

-Pedunculated fibroids: Subserosal fibroids have the ability to grow what look like stalks that connect the fibroid to the uterus, and those stalks are called pedunculated fibroids.
+Pedunculated fibroids: Subserosal fibroids can grow what looks like stalks that connect the fibroid to the uterus, and those stalks are called pedunculated fibroids.
 This fibroid type can be very painful if the stalk becomes twisted.

 Treating Intramural Fibroids